NEW JERSEY BURN ACCIDENT INJURY ATTORNEYS

 Compensation you and your family may be entitled to can be: medical benefits, financial compensation, death benefits, pain and suffering compensation (not applicable in NJ workers’ comp claims).

-Our knowledgeable New Jersey burn injury lawyers will determine exactly what compensation and benefits you are entitled to.
+Our knowledgeable New Jersey burn injury attorneys will determine exactly what compensation and benefits you are entitled to.

 Call the New Jersey burn injury attorneys at Flynn & Associates, P.C. to discuss filing your burn injury claim.